hollisofjustin/ESS-523A-Intro/lessons/intro-basics.md

 Let’s create a new document by going to File -\> New File -\> R Markdown.
-You will be prompted to add information like title and author, fill those in (let’s call it “Intro to R Markdown”) and keep the output as HTML for now.
+You will be prompted to add information like title and author, fill those in (let’s call it “Intro to R and R Markdown”) and keep the output as HTML for now.
 Click OK to create the document.

 This creates an outline of an R Markdown document, and you see the title, author and date you gave the prompt at the top of the document